massimiliano-mantione/fftt/implementation.md

 That said, the different host roles are:

 * The *docker* host, which is the one where the build tasks are executed (as docker containers).
 It must be a docker host, capable of running docker containers, and it must have efficient read only access to the repository (exposing it as a read only volume inside each build task container).
 * The *build* host, which is the one that runs the FFTT build logic.
 It might or might not be the same as the *source* host and-or the *docker* host.
-If it is a docker container, it must be capable of running dockers on the
   Its requirements are:
   - A nodejs installation that can run FFTT.
   - Having efficient read-write access to the repository (it has the responsibility of checking file trees into the repository).
   - Having reasonably efficient read only access to the source tree (it must read it to check input trees into the repository).
-  - The docker executable, and the ability to run dockers on the *docker* host (the *build* host could be a docker container, but it should be privileged and have access to a docker demon socket of the *docker* host).
+  - The docker executable, and the ability to run dockers on the *docker* host (the *build* host could be a docker container, but in this case it should be privileged and have access to the docker demon socket of the *docker* host).
 * The *source* host, which is the one where the source tree is stored.
   The requirement for the source host are:
   - The ability to invoke FFTT on the *build* host.